Hand-Picked Daily GUN DEALS, and Exclusive Coupons Codes >>>

 Available Coupons

-I keep a few hundred rounds of the FMJ stuff on hand for when I’ve had a bad week and want to really sling some lead at the range without worrying about what it’ll do to my bank account balance.
+I keep a few hundred rounds of the FMJ stuff from Wolf or Tula (whichever is cheaper at the time) on hand for when I’ve had a bad week and want to really sling some lead at the range without worrying as much about my bank account balance.

 Final Thoughts